weitingwlin/TDBUwithScale/modeling/README.md

 * **D\_mat2.mat**:
-  The (x,y) cordinate for 81 simulated patches.
+  The (x,y) coordinate for 81 simulated patches.

 * **/data** :
   The folder for simulated data and their log (note and parameters printed in text file)

+## models
+run\_Gillespie3.m: model including a scenario where predator exit system.(also change total simulation time from 100 to 20)